-You believe that what you have to say is correct, you are doing the right thing, and that you are adding something to the world.
+You believe that what you have to say is correct; you are doing the right thing, and that you are adding something to the world.

+So how do you differentiate between the two?
 Your mindset, your relationship with yourself, and your contribution (or lack thereof) to the world are 3 ideas that separate confidence from narcissistic behavior.

-Confident people have a mindset of abundance while narcissists have a mindset of scarcity
+Confident people have a mindset of abundance, while narcissists have a mindset of scarcity